toasterparty/metroid-prime-fanhacks/README.md

 # Metroid Prime Fan Hacks

-A growing collection of fan hacks for Metroid Prime 1 (GC): Inspired by randomizer - Evolved from plandomizer
+A growing collection of fan hacks for Metroid Prime 1 (GC).

+*Inspired by randomizer; Evolved from plandomizer*

+## Requirements
+- *Windows 10+
+- Metroid Prime (GC) in ISO format

 ## How to play

-### Requirements
-- Windows 10+
-- Metroid Prime in ISO format

-1) Browse the [hacks](./hacks/) directory and decide which fan hack you want to play
+1. Browse the [hacks](./hacks/) directory and decide which fan hack you want to play

-2) Read the readme, and download the fan hack installer
+2. Read the readme, and download the fan hack installer

-3) Extract the contents of the fan hack into a folder
+3. Extract the contents of the fan hack into a folder

-4) Double click `patch.bat` and select your Metroid Prime ISO when prompted
+4. Double click `patch.bat` and select your Metroid Prime ISO when prompted

-5) Drag and drop the freshly generated rom file into Dolphin's main window, or load onto storage media and open with Nintendont
+5. Drag and drop the freshly generated rom file into Dolphin's main window, or load onto storage media and open with Nintendont

 ## Features